jbhopkins/bioxtasraw/docs/source/install/linux_troubleshooting.rst

     *   If RAW completely doesn’t start, check and make sure you have wxpython 2.8 installed.
 This requires that you have matplotlib<=1.4.

-    *   In general, RAW should work with wxpython 3.0.
+    *   In general, RAW should work with wxpython 3 and 4.

 *   Sometimes, compilers can have trouble if there are spaces in the filepath.
 Try installing RAW so that there are no spaces in the file path (navigate the folder